What are my Options?

 Types of Adoption

 We receive many questions about the differences in the types of adoptions.
 Birth mothers and adoptive parents alike want to know what the options are.
-With modern adoptions there are many different types of plans – and you can draft your custom plan to specifically meet your needs.
+With modern adoptions there are many different types of adoption – and you can draft your custom plan to specifically meet your needs.

-The first choice is usually which kind of an adoption you will choose to proceed with – a closed, a semi-closed, or an open adoption.
+The first choice is usually which types of adoption you will choose to proceed with – a closed, a semi-closed, or an open adoption.
 With the Law Office of David Radis, you will be able to create your own, unique plan.
 You can have the opportunity to meet the adoptive family, speak with them, and decide how much (if any) contact you will have with them after your child is placed with them.

 All of the adoptive families which work with Mr. Radis will (at a minimum) send pictures and letters to the birth parents until the child is 18.
 As you watch your child grow, you can see that your child is growing up in the life you had envisioned for them.
 Many of our birth parents also speak with the adoptive families they choose, or meet them at the hospital.
 Of course, if you would like to have a more open relationship with the family, we will match you with adoptive parents who will honor your wishes.